 John Willshire Carrera

-John Willshire Carrera is a Co-Managing Director of the Harvard Immigration and Refugee Clinical Program at Greater Boston Legal Services, as well as Lecturer on Law and Senior Clinical Instructor at HLS.
+John Willshire Carrera is the Assistant Director of HIRC at Greater Boston Legal Services, as well as a Senior Clinical Instructor at HLS.
 He is a nationally known researcher and practitioner with numerous high-profile immigration and asylum litigation victories to his credit.
-In 1987, he directed the Ford Foundation national research and organizing project on implementation of Plyler v.
+In 1987, he directed the Ford Foundation national research and organizing project on the implementation of Plyler v.
 Doe, the Supreme Court decision that established the right of all immigrant students to a public education in the United States.
 He has received the Dow-Gardner-Landrum Award for outstanding commitment to legal services to the poor and the annual legal services attorney award from the Massachusetts Bar Association, among others.

 Cindy Zapata is a Clinical Instructor in the Harvard Immigration and Refugee Clinical Program, and a Lecturer on Law.
 She supervises and trains students in the Harvard Immigration and Refugee Clinic and in the Crimmigration Clinic.
 She coordinates various community outreach efforts, including Know-Your-Rights presentations and Advice and Counsel sessions in the greater Boston area.
 As the supervising attorney for the HLS Immigration Project, a student-practice organization at HLS focused on immigration-related efforts and advocacy, she supervises students on various projects including removal defense, community outreach, and immigration applications.
 She was previously a litigation associate at Hughes Hubbard and Reed LLP.
 She holds a J.D. from UC Berkeley School of Law, and a B.A. in Political Science from Queens College – CUNY.